Fibromyalgia is a long-term condition that causes pain and tenderness throughout the body.

 - poor quality sleep

-- trouble with remembering, learning, paying attention, and concentrating referred to as “fibro fog”
+- trouble with memory and concentration referred to as “fibro fog”

 - slow or confused speech

 - irritable bowel syndrome